Uganda – 26 August 2022.

 - Principle 5 – Transparency and accountability: Climate finance should be more predictable, transparent and yield measurable progress towards recipient countries’ climate capabilities and goals.

-The TCFU will increase institutional coordination and capacity to design funding programs efficiently, with the overall aim to accelerate the flow of climate finance to Uganda; develop systems, capabilities, and innovations, including the competency to develop innovatively fundable and bankable initiatives; and will build on efforts by MoFPED through the Department of Development Assistance and Regional Cooperation (DARC) to build the capacity of line ministries, agencies, CSOs, and private sector to attract, plan and implement climate finance.
+in adhering to the principles and recommendations of the taskforce, the CFU will increase institutional coordination and capacity to design funding programs efficiently, with the overall aim to accelerate the flow of climate finance to Uganda; develop systems, capabilities, and innovations, including the competency to develop innovatively fundable and bankable initiatives; and will build on efforts by MoFPED through the Department of Development Assistance and Regional Cooperation (DARC) to build the capacity of line ministries, agencies, CSOs, and private sector to attract, plan and implement climate finance.
+In establishing a CFU, Uganda joins other countries like Kenya, Malawi, Zambia, and Nepal that have established institutional frameworks that have enhanced the flow of climate change finance from domestic and international sources.